 Processes and Methods Pilot Grant Program

-The Processes and Methods grants awarded in this cycle will provide seed funds of up to $5,000 for developing a long-term (2 to 5 year) research proposal focused on advancing specific processes and/or methods deemed important to Clinical and Translational Research.
-Awardees will have 4 months to produce a more complete 6-page research proposal that includes background, specific aims, significance and innovation, and approach sections, along with an estimated budget not to exceed $40,000/year in direct costs.
+The Processes and Methods grants awarded in step 1 of this grant mechanism will provide seed funds of up to $5,000 for developing a long-term (2 to 5 year) research proposal focused on advancing specific processes and/or methods deemed important to Clinical and Translational Research.
+Investigators awarded in step one of this grant program will be invited to step two, and will then have four months to produce a more complete 6-page research proposal that includes background, specific aims, significance and innovation, and approach sections, along with an estimated budget not to exceed $40,000/year in direct costs.